 - For some reason I’m grossed out by the thought of nasty sponges in the dishwasher with my forks and spoons.
 Plus, in order to disinfect the sponges properly, you’d need to use the sanitize setting to create really hot water, and the heated dry setting.
 I try to avoid excess energy costs whenever possible.

 a bit of a nerd curious, I wanted to know whether this method did, indeed, kill germs.
 I set out to find the temperature required to kill bacteria, but found an article that was even better!
 Good Housekeeping actually tested all these methods to see how well they killed germs… in an actual lab, with real scientists.
-Here are the results:
+Here were the results:

 Bleach: Killed 99.9%, which is what is needed to be considered “sanitized” by the EPA.

-Dishwasher: Killed 99.9% on household sponges, but missed a few E. coli (99.88% killed) and salmonella (99.86% killed) in the lab-treated sponges.
-By lab-treated, I mean sponges that scientists actually infested with various bacteria.
+Dishwasher: Killed 99.9% on household sponges, but missed a few E. coli (99.88% killed) and salmonella (99.86% killed) in the lab-treated sponges… By lab-treated, I mean sponges that scientists actually infested with various bacteria.
 So, unless you’re deliberately pouring E. coli on your sponge, you should reach the coveted 99.9%